 From the parking lot, it is about 1/10th of a mile to walk out to the point itself, and it is relatively flat the whole way.
 I usually get there before sunset as I like to sit and watch the sun go down over Half Dome.

-The light as it moves up the face of Half Dome is always incredible, especially last light on the very top.
+When the light moves up the face of Half Dome at sunset it is always incredible.
 Once the sun goes down, you still have another hour at least before the light is gone, and you can start to see the stars.

-What makes this such an excellent spot is that there is almost always at least 25 other people there, so it always feels safe to me.
-I have been there late into the night before doing photography and still have never been by myself.
+What makes this such an excellent spot is that there is almost always at least 25 other people there, so it usually feels safe to me.
+I have been there late into the night doing photography and still have never been by myself.

 Once the light is finally gone, you will start to see the stars appear as your eyes adjust.
 It truly is amazing how many stars you can see out here, a lot more than you are used to seeing for sure.